GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 bit field is encoded as a UTF-8 string.
 The smart contract integration package handles conversion from UTF-8 to bits for you.

 ## Hypernet.ID Registry Chain Addresses
 Currently, the Hypernet.ID smart contract registries are only deployed to testnet environments.
-Therefor, only smart contracts on these networks can directly query a user's verification status.
+Therefore, only smart contracts on these networks can directly query a user's verification status.
 As Hypernet.ID deploys to other [EVM-compatible](https://ethereum.org/en/developers/docs/evm/) blockchains, this section will list the offical contract addresses that Hypernet.ID administers.